krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - forward all headers to your origin, which means the objects are not cached.
   - forward a whitelist of headers that you specify.
   - forward only the default headers and then it doesn't cache the objects based on values in the request headers.

+To secure Amazon CloudFront:
+- enable HTTPS,
+- restrict access with signed URLs/cookies,
+- AWS WAF,
+- implement field-level encryption,
+- consider geographic restrictions,
+- leverage CloudFront's security policies

+While CloudFront primarily uses ports 80 (HTTP) and 443 (HTTPS), you can configure it to communicate with your origin server on other ports (1024-65535).

+However, CloudFront itself only listens on 80 and 443, and clients connecting to CloudFront must use these standard ports

+CloudFront is not a service supported by DNS-Route-53 health checks and it does not return health checks.

+With CloudFront’s Origin Failover capability, you can setup two origins for your distributions - primary and secondary, such that your content is served from your secondary origin.
+If CloudFront detects that your primary origin is unavailable

+__S3 Transfer Acceleration__ leverages Amazon CloudFrontʼs globally distributed AWS Edge Locations

+CloudFront __does not support region-specific origins__.

 #### Origin